MayamaTakeshi/go-ivr/README.md

 ## host preparation
-We will need as server running freeswitch.
+We will need a server running freeswitch.

-In debian 10 you can install freeswitch like this:
+In debian 10 you can install freeswitch this way:
 ```
 apt-get update && apt-get install -y gnupg2 wget lsb-release